pivotal-sprout/sprout-wrap/README.md

     If you prefer you can overload some options, such as Terminal.app color scheme:

         TERMINAL_SCHEME=Pro bundle exec soloist

+    If you do not want OSX applications to be installed:

+    	TYPE_INSTALL=light

 1. **Bootstrap mavenlink app**